 In 2000, he co-wrote On_Line, an independent feature starring Josh Hamilton and Harold Perrineau, Jr. that premiered at the 2002 Sundance Film Festival.

-More recently, Andrew's written web series for Condé Nast (Wired, Vanity Fair) and scripted the Eisner-nominated Image Comics title Blue Estate (plus a tie-in video game).
-His other credits include the 2012 play No Love (at the Eclectic Company Theatre) and other theatrical productions, as well as work on numerous studio and indie scripts, comic books, computer games, and a 2008 Daytime Emmy as part of the writing staff for the Discovery Channel show, Cash Cab.
+More recently, Andrew has written web series for Condé Nast (Wired, Vanity Fair) and scripted the Eisner-nominated Image Comics title Blue Estate (plus a tie-in video game).
+His other credits include the plays No Love (2012, Eclectic Company Theatre), Special (2018, Theatre of NOTE), and other theatrical productions, as well as work on numerous studio and indie scripts, comic books, computer games, and a 2008 Daytime Emmy as part of the writing staff for the Discovery Channel show, Cash Cab.

 Andrew received a Master's Degree in writing from the University of Massachusetts and recently completed his first novel, Building Heaven.
 He currently lives in Somerville, MA with his wife and cat.